ElBi21/Site/content/about.md

 <div class="experiences">
 <h2>🎯 Some experiences</h2>
 {{< experience title="Didactic Tutor for the Computer Science Department " date="Sept 2024 - Jan 2025" institution="Sapienza University of Rome" >}}
-Thanks to a scholarship for collaborating with the university, I won the possibility of becoming a didactic tutor for the courses of Computer Architecture (Unit 1) and Progettazione di Sistemi Digitali.
+Thanks to a **scholarship** for collaborating with the university, I won the possibility of becoming a **didactic tutor** for the courses of **Computer Architecture** (Unit 1) and **Progettazione di Sistemi Digitali**.
 I served for a total of 150 hours
 {{</ experience >}}
-{{< experience title="AFS Volunteer" date="2022 - 2025">}}
+{{< experience title="AFS Volunteer" institution="Intercultura" date="2022 - Current">}}
-Once I came back from my AFS abroad year, I became an AFS volunteer in my local chapter of Rome East.
-During the year 2023-2024 I have been the chapter's local sending coordinator.
+Once I came back from my AFS abroad year, I became an **AFS volunteer** in my local chapter of Rome East.
+During the years 2023-2025 I have been the chapter's local **sending coordinator**.
 I am still serving as a volunteer up to this date
 {{</ experience >}}
 {{< experience title="AGESCI Scout" date="2011 - 2021">}}
-I have been part of a local scout group, called Roma 112 for 10 years.
+I have been part of a local **scout group**, called Roma 112, for 10 years.
 During the year 2020-2021, I continued my activities as a scout in the _Gits - Scouts en Gidsen Vlaanderen_ group
 {{</ experience >}}
 </div>
 </div>